Mushroom-Daemon/doks/content/docs/psych_triggers/authority.md

 Is there anything you're the biggest at?
 The smartest?
 The most well-equipped?
 The first?

+Talk about the success of your many students.

 ^ Some of the covers say "See why we're the fastest…" (Ads in some curiosity)

+Bottom line, they want to know they are making a good choice.

+Other ways to demonstrate authority:
+* Brand names and company names: "the tool shack" won't sell many computers.
+* Where you post ads: QVC, Amazon, etc.
+* The city your business (or mailing address) is in: NYC publisher or jazz musician, an LA studio cat, perfume from Paris, a pub in Glasgow, Brooklyn pizza...